 It was a slow weekday when I found myself curled up in bed watching Unique Sweets reruns on the Cooking Channel.
-I only just discovered the show a couple months ago and it has now been one of my favorites on the network.
-It features exactly what the title describes, unique sweets around the United States from cakes to brittles to cupcakes to ice creams.
+I just discovered the show a couple of months ago and it’s now one of my favorite shows.
+It features exactly what the title describes, unique sweets around the United States.
 In one particular episode, the show was highlighting an ice cream shop in the South that had differently flavored waffle cones.
 Unfortunately, my memory is a bit foggy on what the eatery was called and what flavors they carried, but I remember it looked darn impressive!

-A couple weeks ago, I attempted to make my own flavored waffle cone using a red velvet batter.
-I was so excited to try this new method that the fact that I did not have the right waffle iron or the right batter did not cross my mind until I actually attempted it.
+A couple of weeks ago, I attempted to make my own flavored waffle cone using a red velvet batter.
+I was so excited to try this new method that the fact that I did not have the right waffle iron or the right batter did not cross my mind.
 What came out what not exactly a waffle cone…but red velvet waffles!
 Some creations are mistakes and this is one of them.
 They weren’t exactly what I was trying to make but these red velvet waffles are still insanely delicious!

 **Helpful tips and common mistakes

 These red velvet waffles are something else!
-When served warm, they take on more of a cake-like texture but when frozen, they become almost crispy.
 These waffles freeze well and taste even better when toasted straight from the freezer.
 Top with whipped cream or ice cream for an indulgent breakfast or dessert.
-I wonder what other cupcake batters can be transformed into waffles…time to experiment!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.